-Fatima Monkush: "We started Eva Khurshid in 2009...but our families met at the local mosque and we grew up together as Muslims [in Connecticut], and we realized that, in the ‘90s, there were things that we could not wear if we just bought them off the rack.
+Fatima Monkush: "We started Eva Khurshid in 2009...but our families met at the local mosque and we grew up together as Muslims [in Connecticut], and we realised that, in the ‘90s, there were things that we could not wear if we just bought them off the rack.
 So we were constantly complaining to our mothers, and they, being the hippies that they were…"

 You can be fully Muslim and fully modest and also have the absolute beauty and confidence as well.

 Nadia Azmy (Winnie Detwa): "I began blogging in 2011 about my personal fashion.
 It was updated daily and used to share photos of my outfits and tutorials for my turbans.
 I then eventually started using Instagram, and after my first turban tutorial [when I had] 1,000 followers (which consisted of friends and family), it hit 16,000 followers in merely two months.
 Winnie became an adventurous and eclectic inspiration for a lot of people that wore the scarf.
 I was known for turbans and polka dots and bows...
-I did many styling sessions (my favorite one was with K-Mart).
-I attended Fashion Week and was recognized by the Arab-American Heritage Council for a diversity arts award.
+I did many styling sessions (my favourite one was with K-Mart).
+I attended Fashion Week and was recognised by the Arab-American Heritage Council for a diversity arts award.
 I then decided to stop wearing the hijab in 2012, and I received a lot of criticism from my followers online, as well as some love and support from people that understood what I was going through.
 It slightly affected my branding, and that helped me rebirth a more personal brand, which is NadiaAzmy.com."

 RL: “I don’t think shopping is gonna bring world peace, but I do think that paying attention to how young Muslims are using fashion as a form of expression and communication can tell us a lot about individual and collective aspirations, and forms of social integration.
 And if we start with products, I know that like many brands, Eva Khurshid had women from many other faith groups.
 Could you say a little bit more about how you communicated the values of your brand?
 Because, I know you didn’t use the 'M-word' when you were talking to buyers.”